matys1/lab1-web/book-notes/part-3.md

 The above explains why you see different white background area size in padding.html between using `<span>` and `<p>` and also why there's extra space at the top not defined by padding when using `<p>`.

 Link: https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements

+## LESSON 10

+Continue with notes and reading!